Signatures of hierarchical temporal processing in the mouse visual system: Results

-In sum, our combined treatment of recurrence and temporally correlated input shows one possible mechanism that explains the experimentally observed increase in timescales and decrease of predictability along the anatomical hierarchy in cortex.
-Although timescales and predictability in the model are almost an order of magnitude smaller than in the data, the models' simplicity and few mechanistic components enable a systematic explanation of the emergent effect (see \nameref{sec:discussion} and Fig~\ref{fig:model_results}I,J).
+In sum, the combined treatment of recurrence and temporally correlated input suggests that both, an increase in timescales and a decrease of predictability, are consistent with increasing recurrence along the anatomical hierarchy in cortex.
+Although timescales and predictability in the model are almost an order of magnitude smaller than in the data, the models' simplicity and few mechanistic components enable a systematic explanation of the emergent effect (see \nameref{sec:discussion} and Fig.~\ref{fig:model_results}I,J).
 Moreover, we confirmed that the same effect also occurs in a leaky integrate-and-fire (LIF) model with excitatory and inhibitory neurons, which was implemented on a neuromorphic chip~\cite{cramer_2020, pehle2022brainscales} (Supplementary Fig.~\ref{fig:measures_from_neuromrophic}).
 In this case, recurrent amplification was adapted through synaptic plasticity, while the membrane dynamics and refractoriness of the LIF neurons provided the additional source of predictability (inputs were temporally uncorrelated).
-We conclude that the increase in timescales and decrease in predictability is a general effect that occurs when (i) recurrent activity propagation leads to stronger and longer-lasting fluctuations, and (ii) some other source of single-neuron predictability exists, which then has a diminishing effect on single-neuron predictability with increasing recurrence.
+We conclude that the increase in timescales and decrease in predictability is a general effect that occurs when (i) recurrent activity propagation leads to stronger and longer-lasting fluctuations of activity, and (ii) some other source of single-neuron predictability exists, which then has a diminishing effect on single-neuron predictability with increasing recurrence.